-Baby Bottle Worries
+Baby Bottle Types

 Disposable bottle liners are also typically BPA-free (look for the words "BPA-free" on the label).
 They tend to be more expensive than bottles alone, though, because you have to change them after each feeding.

 Even BPA-free plastic bottles could have some risks.
 Some studies have found that polypropylene bottles shed tiny plastic particles, called microparticles.
 But so far, there's no scientific evidence that they're harmful.

 Hybrid bottles have a glass liner to stop chemicals from coming into contact with the formula, with a plastic outside that keeps them from breaking.
 If you want to try glass bottles but you're concerned about them breaking, some companies make silicone sleeves that go over the bottle to protect it.